Cuba–United States relations

-Cuba and the United States restored diplomatic relations on July 20, 2015.
-Relations had been severed in 1961 during the Cold War.
-U.S. diplomatic representation in Cuba is handled by the United States Embassy in Havana, and there is a similar Cuban Embassy in Washington, D.C.
-The United States, however, continues to maintain its commercial, economic, and financial embargo, making it illegal for U.S. corporations to do business with Cuba.
+Modern diplomatic relations between Cuba and the United States are cold, stemming from historic conflict and divergent political ideologies.
+The two nations restored diplomatic relations on July 20, 2015, after relations had been severed in 1961 during the Cold War.
+The U.S. has maintained a comprehensive trade embargo against Cuba since 1960.
+The embargo includes restrictions on all commercial, economic, and financial activity, making it illegal for U.S. corporations to do business with Cuba.